 It also featured a gas fireplace insert which was a nice convenience.

-When we purchased this house, the previous owner had used this space as an extension of the living room and had it set up as a sitting area.
+When we purchased this house, the previous owner had used this space as an extension of the family room and had it set up as a sitting area.

 When we moved in, we turned the formal dining room into an office space and used this space for a dining room.
 The beautiful fireplace lent a cozy feel to the design.

-I wanted to give it a whole new look with a fresh coat of white paint to brighten the space.
+I wanted to give the entire fireplace a whole new look with a fresh coat of white paint to brighten the space.
 It’s amazing how a can of paint can transform a space in a very budget-friendly way!

 We got to work researching everything we needed to tackle this project.
 It’s been six years since we completed this project and it still looks fantastic!